Vasanth28897/my_4wheel_bot/README.md

 This basic 4wheel_bot is to learn the major concpets in ROS like perception, tf, Navigation, localisation etc., and play on it.

-run this command to view the model of the robot
+use this below command to view the model of the robot

 ```
 roslaunch my_4wheel_bot view_model.launch
 ```

-run this command to generate the map using slam_gmapping and rqt_steering_robot, make sure to change the world_name arg in navigation.launch file if you want to add a new world in gazebo
+use this below command to generate the map using slam_gmapping and rqt_steering_robot, make sure to change the world_name arg in navigation.launch file if you want to add a new world in gazebo

 ```
 roslaunch my_4wheel_bot slam.launch
 ```

-run this command to save the generated map
+use this command to save the generated map

 ```
 rosrun map_server map_saver -f path/to/save/the/map/mapname